 The Moraine Valley community is encouraged to report alleged incidents of sex-based misconduct to the Title IX Coordinator(s) directly.
 The College has designated the Dean of Student Success and the Chief Human Resources Officer as the Title IX Coordinators.
 If a student is involved as either the alleged victim or the reported perpetrator of conduct that could constitute sex-based misconduct, contact the Dean of Student Success.
 If only employees are involved as both the alleged victim and the reported perpetrator of conduct that could constitute sex-based misconduct, contact the Chief Human Resources Officer.
 They will coordinate the response.

 Responsibilities of the Title IX Coordinator include:

-- Overseeing the College’s response to all Title IX complaints and identifying and addressing any patterns or systemic problems revealed by such complaints.
-A Title IX complaint includes complaints alleging sexual discrimination, sexual harassment and/or sexual misconduct (as those terms are defined herein) which involve a College student as the victim and/or complainant or as the respondent.
+- Overseeing the College’s response to all Title IX reports and complaints and identifying and addressing any patterns or systemic problems revealed by such reports or complaints.

 - Ensuring that appropriate policies and procedures are in place for working with law enforcement and coordinating services with local victim advocacy organizations and services providers, including rape crisis centers.